valrusu/scomm/README.md

 # scomm - Stream Comparator for Unsorted Data

 `scomm` is a command-line tool to compare two **unsorted** files or data streams, identifying lines that are common, new, or obsolete.
 It is designed with scalability and streaming in mind, handling massive datasets efficiently.
+It is similar to the "comm" Linux utility, but it can handle unsorted data and has more options for filtering and outputs.

 ## Synopsis